User Registration

 }

-A verification email will be sent to the email address (if provided), and a verification text message will be sent to the phone number (also, if provided).
+A verification email will be sent to the email address (if provided).

-A user can be created without either email or phone number, in which case only "name" is required.
+A user can be created without email, in which case only "name" is required.
 The "name" does not have to be unique.
 This feature is used for guest rooms.

 An anonymous, non-activated account is only usable for a period of time specified in brig.yaml at zauth.authSettings.sessionTokenTimeout, which is set to 1 day for Wire production.
 (The access cookie returned by /register can not be refreshed, and an anonymous user can not use /login to get a new cookie.)